dkeightley/ecs-eni-scaling/README.md

 A shell script that can be run as a task in an ECS Cluster to push a metric to CloudWatch when a breach in the number of remaining, or percentage of used ENIs are met for your ECS Cluster(s).
 This is particularly useful when running tasks with awsvpc network mode.

-The script sends a metric of 0 (OK), or (1) ALARM, the metric can then be configured in an alarm to contribute to your ASG scaling policy.
+The script sends a metric of 0 (OK), or 1 (ALARM), the metric can then be configured in an alarm to contribute to your ASG scaling policy.

 Ideally run as a single ECS replica service, a task role is recommended to provide IAM credentials needed for the following API calls via the AWS CLI: